Symphony Education Partnership

 Program Partners

-The Symphony Education Partnership brings the Kingston Symphony together with both local school boards and Dan School of Drama and Music at Queen’s University.
+The Symphony Education Partnership brings the Kingston Symphony together with both local school boards and DAN School of Drama and Music at Queen’s University.
 A music education professor at Queen’s University writes a curriculum, music education students teach this curriculum to the Grade 4 students prior to their attendance at a concert, and then the Kingston Symphony performs a concert; traditionally a total of four concerts over two mornings for students and their teachers.